-Witness basketball’s finest athletes going head to head in the 2023 NBA Playoffs—taking flight from April to June.
-You can watch all games across ABC, ESPN, TNT, and NBA TV, with some matchups also airing on ESPN Deportes.
+The 2025 NBA Playoffs are here, bringing two months of nonstop basketball drama from April through June.
+You can catch every game across ABC, ESPN, TNT, and NBA TV, with select matchups also airing on ESPN Deportes.

-To catch every game of the NBA Playoffs and the NBA Finals, you’ll need a TV package with ABC, ESPN, TNT, and NBA TV.
+You’ll need a TV package with ABC, ESPN, TNT, and NBA TV to catch every game of the NBA Playoffs and the NBA Finals.
 Select matchups will also air on ESPN Deportes if you prefer Spanish-language commentary.

 Data effective as of post date.